Optimal Option Portfolios for Skew-Elliptical t Returns: The Model

 We use variance and VaR to quantify the portfolio risk.
 Variance comes with the advantage that portfolio optimization is more tractable, but its drawback is that it equally penalizes both gains and losses.
 One way out of this predicament is to use VaR, which penalizes only downward volatility.

 One downside is that VaR cannot be computed explicitly unless one knows the distribution of the portfolio gains or losses.
 The compromise is to use the Cornish-Fisher (CF) quantile approximation of the VaR.
-Due to the nonlinear effects, we use only the second-order quantile approximation, henceforth referred to as $\CFVAR_2$, defined for a tail risk threshold $\alpha >0$ as:
+Due to the nonlinear effects, we use only the two-term and three-term quantile approximations, henceforth referred to as $\CFVaR_2$ and $\CFVaR_3$, defined for a tail risk threshold $\alpha >0$ as: